 layout1 followed by

-I cannot overemphasize how it important it is right now to stop and debug.
-If you're anything like me, you will have a long list of very minor bugs, including forgetting to add
+I cannot overemphasize how it important it is to stop and debug now.
+Fix the minor bugs (for me: forgetting to add

-self to stuff when moving it out of constructors, not moving the
+self to variables when moving them out of constructors; forgetting to move the

 layout1 sometimes.
-Read through all of the constructors for the layout classes to make sure they're not doing anything interesting.
+It’s also a good idea to read through all of the constructors for the layout classes to make sure they're not doing anything interesting.

 If you time the browser, now that we've split layout into two phases, you'll find that not much has changed; for me, layout got about five percent slower.
 To find out more, I made

 layout2 separate phases in the timer.
 Here's what it looks like:

 layout1 is taking all of the time and